Ghana's ranking for starting business drops

 This is because Ghana's ranking for starting a business has fallen from 97th in 2015 to 102nd in 2016 in the World Bank's world 'Doing Business' rankings," he said.

-"With the exception of construction permits, every other key indicator in the Doing Business survey has stayed the same or worsened.
+"With the exception of construction permits, every other key indicator in the Doing Business survey has stayed the same or worsened, Mr McAlpine said.

 "This is bad news for Ghana because a country's business environment matters, not just for the entrepreneurs, but also for the people who have jobs in their businesses, and the families that depend on these incomes.